arqalite/fire-king-guide/src/combos/ulcanix/2-card-arvata.md

 <div class="warning">

-This combo stops [_Nibiru, the Primal Being_], as Arvata is the 5th summon exactly.
+This route stops [_Nibiru, the Primal Being_], as Arvata is the 5th summon.

 Under [_Mulcharmy Fuwalos_], your opponent draws 4 cards.